ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/indicators.rst

 Indicators
 ==========

 An Indicator represents an atomic piece of information that has some intelligence value.
-Indicators are guaranteed to be unique within an Owner.
-For example, a single Organization can have only one copy of the Indicator **badguy@bad.com**.
+Indicators are guaranteed to be unique within an owner.
+For example, an Organization can have only one copy of the ``badguy@bad.com`` Email Address Indicator.

 Endpoint: ``/api/v3/indicators``

 .. note::
-    You can retrieve, update, or delete a specific Indicator using its ID or summary.
-If using an Indicator's summary, the API request will search for the Indicator in the Organization in which your API user account resides.
-To search for an Indicator by summary in a Community or Source to which your API user account has access, use the ``owner`` `query parameter <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_.
+    When retrieving, updating, and deleting Indicators, you can target a specific Indicator using its ID or summary.
+If targeting an Indicator by its summary, the API request will search for the Indicator in your Organization.
+To target an Indicator in one of your Communities or Sources by its summary, use the ``owner`` `query parameter <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_ in your API request.

 .. include:: fields.rst